cgartlab/cgartlab/README.md

 - **Digital Art**: Creating captivating digital illustrations and concepts for various media.
 - **Writing & Knowledge Management**: Sharing insights on design, animation, and creative processes while continuously learning and evolving.

-### 🚀 Current Goals

-- **Short-term**: Mastering self-media operations to better share my work and engage with a broader audience.
-- **Long-term**: Developing my own original animated films, games, or products, and building a personal brand that stands out in the creative industry.

 ### 🔧 Tools & Technologies

 - **3D Tools**: Cinema4D, ZBrush